 Be careful not to delete essential data to avoid causing system failure.
 If you accidentally delete important data at Mac Trash, you can restore Mac Trash data through third-party software.

 Step 1.
-Select the Go menu in Finder and choose Go to Folder.
+To access the Go menu in Finder, select it, then choose Go to Folder from the dropdown options.

 Step 2.
 Paste ~/Library/Logs/ into the blank box, then press "Return".